Port of Antwerp-Bruges CEO to step down

 The announcement came unexpectedly and marks a significant leadership change at one of Europe's largest port authorities.
-Vandermeiren has served as CEO since 2017 and oversaw the merger of the ports of Antwerp and Zeebrugge, as well as major operational and strategic shifts during his tenure.
+Vandermeiren has been CEO since 2017 and oversaw the merger of the ports of Antwerp and Zeebrugge, as well as major operational and strategic shifts during his tenure.

 Antwerp port alderman Johan Klaps described Vandermeiren's departure as "the end of an era", highlighting his role in steering the merger of Antwerp and Zeebrugge and guiding the organisation through the Covid-19 crisis and periods of geopolitical instability.
 "He transformed the port into a modern business," Klaps said.